opensimrt-ros/ar_test/README.md

 This will take a while as the algorithm needs to take a bunch of different pictures of the checkerboard pattern in different distances and orientations.

+You can read more about camera calibration [here](https://learnopencv.com/camera-calibration-using-opencv/):

 The run:

     rosrun camera_calibration cameracalibrator.py --size 10x7 --square 0.025 image:=/usb_cam/image_raw camera:=/usb_cam